Introduction to ALPR Systems

 Ever since optical character recognition (OCR) started including the reading and recognition of vehicle license plates, a wide variety of intelligent transportation systems have seen the light of day.
-Many processes that once were painstakingly done via manual labor can now fully be automated thanks to ALPR technology.
+Many processes that once were painstakingly done via manual labor can now fully be automated thanks to automatic license plate recognition (ANPR) technology, which I’m going to continue using throughout this article.

 In this article, we take a closer look at some of these application areas and provide examples of ALPR-based solutions offered by Adaptive Recognition.